Tachyon-Sonics/Modula2Java17/README.md

 This is basically a 16-bit data model.
 It currently assumes no overflow and does not check for overflow.
 Mapping unsigned types to larger types allow the Java code to be natural, without requiring calls to `Integer.divideUnsigned` and similar.
 As long as the original Modula-2 code never overflows, the semantics are preserved.
 Note that unsigned numeric types `SHORTCARD`, `CARDINAL` and `LONGCARD` still use 1, 2 and 4 bytes respectively when converted to an argument of type `ARRAY OF BYTE`.

 Note: This currently generates a _lot_ of type-casts int the resulting code, because in Java any operation on `byte` or `short` result to an `int`.
-I plan to change that so that only `int` and `long` are used for numeric types.
+I plan to change that in the future so that only `int` and `long` are used for numeric types.
 This will make the Java code cleaner (although it will use more memory), and it would make it possible to have both a 16-bit and 32-bit model that result in compatible Java code.

 Other simple types are either translated to the corresponding Java types, or to helper classes found in `ch.pitchtech.modula.runtime.Runtime`.
 Modula-2 enumerated types are converted to Java enums.
 The generated code can be quite ackward when used in a `FOR` loop.